interactivellama/wpbp-config/README.md

 This config file accomplishes this by setting a constant if the current $_SERVER['SERVER_NAME'] is the staging server or the local machine.
 This overrides the domain located in the wp_options table of WordPress which should be the production server.

+In a perfect world, WordPress would be a git submodule inside your versioned theme, but that's difficult to pull off and takes a lot of redirecting folders.
 I recommend versioning your theme only, since plugins and the WordPress Core could be updated by your client at any time.

 Database/domain independence